Australian Government Bureau of Meteorology

 Longwood East 7 day forecast

-Today: Partly cloudy.
-Winds W 25 to 35 km/h turning S in the late evening.
-Overnight temperatures falling to between 16 and 20 with daytime temperatures reaching around 30.
+Today: Sunny.
+Winds NE/SE 15 to 20 km/h tending NW/SW in the middle of the day then becoming light in the evening.
+Overnight temperatures falling to around 14 with daytime temperatures reaching around 40.

 Forecast for Longwood East (36.8197°S, 145.4426°E, 194m AMSL) Sat Sun Mon Tue Wed Thu Fri Summary